Certora/Documentation/docs/cvl/foundry-integration.md

   // your initial state assumptions here
 }
  ```
-Depending on your fuzz test, it may be required to use the `reset_storage` command in the `init_fuzz_tests` function.
+Depending on your fuzz test, you may need to use the `reset_storage` command in the `init_fuzz_tests` function.
 This will explicitly set all
 storage fields of a contract to `0` before running the test.
 Alternatively, one could try to add a call to the `setUp()` function in the
 `init_fuzz_tests` function - please note that the `init_fuzz_tests` is an empty method by default.